 Most of the Vietnamese in the U.S. will speak the Southern dialect in their oral language.
 However, you will have immigrants in this community who speak the dialects of pre-1975 as well as post-1975.
 There is not going to be one universal Vietnamese translation that will satisfy all in English to Vietnamese healthcare translations.
 The patient education must be thought of then for this community as a holistic treatment – not only must it encompass written material but also oral instruction from their doctors, their nurses, community health care workers, etc who can speak to them in their political dialect as well as their geographical dialect.

-We work on healthcare translations that encompass patient education, pharmaceutical marketing, pharmaceutical information, clinical trials, health plan member communications, chronic disease management and more.
+We work on translation in healthcare that encompass patient education, pharmaceutical marketing, pharmaceutical information, clinical trials, health plan member communications, chronic disease management and more.
 Are you searching for a partner that understands English to Vietnamese healthcare translations?
 Contact us to start the discussion about your healthcare translation project.